A path to precision cosmology: synergy between four promising late-universe cosmological probes: Introduction

 \section{Introduction}

 Since Edwin Hubble, it has been known that the universe has been expanding.
-In the late 1990s, type Ia supernovae (SNe Ia) observations revealed that the expansion of the universe is currently accelerating \citep{Riess:1998cb, Perlmutter:1998np}, which means that the gravity becomes a repulsive force on large cosmological scales.
+In the late 1990s, type Ia supernovae (SNe Ia) observations revealed that the expansion of the universe is currently accelerating \citep{Riess:1998cb, Perlmutter:1998np}, which means that the gravity becomes a repulsive force on cosmological scales.
 In physics, usually there are two ways of realizing the cosmic acceleration, i.e., modifying the gravity on large scales or assuming an exotic component having a negative pressure.
 The latter is known as dark energy.

-The cosmological constant $\Lambda$ is the simplest form of dark energy among all the possible theoretical hypotheses.
-Nevertheless, the $\Lambda$ cold dark matter ($\Lambda$CDM) model has been viewed as the standard model of cosmology, because it is strongly favored by the current cosmological observations, in particular the precise measurements of cosmic microwave background (CMB) anisotropies.
+The cosmological constant $\Lambda$ naturally emerges in general relativity and is considered as the simplest form of dark energy among the possible theoretical hypotheses.
+The $\Lambda$ cold dark matter ($\Lambda$CDM) model has been viewed as the standard model of cosmology, because it is strongly favoured by the current cosmological observations, in particular the precise measurements of cosmic microwave background (CMB) anisotropies.
 Recently, however, some cracks appeared in the $\Lambda$CDM model.
 It has been found that there are tensions between the early- and late-universe measurements; in particular, the Hubble constant ($H_0$) tension is too prominent to be ignored \citep{Riess:2019qba}.
-Currently, the $H_0$ value measured by the Cepheid-supernova distance ladder \citep{Riess:2020fzl} is in $4.2\sigma$ tension with that inferred from the Planck CMB observation assuming $\Lambda$CDM \citep{Aghanim:2018eyx}.
+Currently, the $H_0$ value measured by the Cepheid-supernova distance ladder is in $4.2\sigma$ tension with that inferred from the Planck CMB observation assuming $\Lambda$CDM \citep{Riess:2020fzl,Aghanim:2018eyx}.